ankitects/anki-manual/src/editing.md

 ### Adding an image

-To add IO cards to your collection, simply add a card, click on "Type" and choose "Image Occlusion" from the list of built-in note types.
+To add IO cards to your collection, open the Add screen, click on "Type" and choose "Image Occlusion" from the list of built-in note types.
 Then, click on "Select Image" to load an image file saved on your computer's hard drive, or on "Paste image from clipboard"